benhj/arrow/README.md

 * more powerful
 * more flexible

-The outcome of the secondary aim is a more flexible syntax since it leaves out much of the syntactic sugar of JASL (like using the call keyword to call a function) and permits a more 'natural' programming style.
+The outcome of the secondary aim is a more flexible syntax since it leaves out much of the syntactic sugar of JASL (like using the call keyword to call a function) while (I hope) permitting a more 'natural' programming style that should be more familiar to users of C-like languages.

 ## How does it work ('in a nutshell')?